EquiMed logo.

 When using commercial topical insecticides, a thorough dipping or high-pressure spray is necessary to saturate the skin.
 Available reports show that Ivermectin may be effective in treatment of mites.

-In many cases, a course of antibiotics to curb infection and an anti-inflammatory to manage pain may be necessary.
-In addition, the premises, all tack and equipment, and grooming supplies will need to be cleaned and disinfected.
+In many cases, a course of antibiotics to curb infection and an anti-inflammatory to manage pain are necessary.
+In addition, the premises, all tack and equipment, and grooming supplies will need to be cleaned and disinfected with follow-up treatments to prevent future infestations.

 Dig Deeper